-Table 4 specifies which devices, in the IXP42X product line and IXC1100 control plane processors, have which of these capabilities.
+[Table 3](#) specifies which devices, in the IXP42X product line and IXC1100 control plane processors, have which of these capabilities.

-Table 4.
+Table 3.
 Processor Functions

-Device UTOPIA HSS MII 0 MII 1 AES / DES / 3DES Multi-Channel HDLC SHA-1 / MD-5
+Device UTOPIA HSS MII 0 MII 1 AES / DES / DES3 Multi-Channel HDLC SHA-1 / MD-5

-Intel® IXP425 Network Processor X X X X X 8 X
+Intel® IXP425 Network Processor, B-Step X X X X X 8 X

-Intel® IXP423 Network Processor X X X X 8

 Intel® IXP422 Network Processor X X X X

 Intel® IXP421 Network Processor X X X 8

 Intel® IXP420 Network Processor X X

 Intel® IXC1100 Control Plane Processor X X

-The NPE is a hardware-multi-threaded processor engine that is used to accelerate functions that are difficult to achieve high performance in a standard RISC processor.
-Each NPE is a 133.32 MHz (which is 4 OSC_IN input pin) processor core that has self-contained instruction memory and self-contained data memory that operate in parallel.
+The NPE core is a hardware-multi-threaded processor engine that is used to accelerate functions that are difficult to achieve high performance in a standard RISC processor.
+Each NPE core is a 133-MHz processor core that has self-contained instruction memory and self-contained data memory that operate in parallel.

-In addition to having separate instruction/data memory and local-code store, the NPE supports hardware multi-threading with support for multiple contexts.
-The support of hardware multi-threading creates an efficient processor engine with minimal processor stalls due to the ability of the processor to switch contexts in a single clock cycle, based on a prioritized/preemptive basis.
+In addition to having separate instruction/data memory and local-code store, the NPE core supports hardware multi-threading with support for multiple contexts.
+The support of hardware multi-threading creates an efficient processor engine with minimal processor stalls due to the ability of the processor core to switch contexts in a single clock cycle, based on a prioritized/preemptive basis.
 The prioritized/preemptive nature of the context switching allows time-critical applications to be implemented in a low-latency fashion - which is required when processing multi-media applications.

-The NPE also connects several hardware-based coprocessors that are used to implement functions that are difficult for a processor to implement.
+The NPE core also connects several hardware-based coprocessors that are used to implement functions that are difficult for a processor to implement.
 These functions include: